Rajkumarsahu-xyz/Life-Skills/prevention-of-sexual-harassment.md

 e.
 Odd man out : Each worker should be treated equally and none should be given extra attention because of liking.
 Performance should be the only thing that's rewarded.
 f.
 The Contract : Making sexual advances for a contract.
 g.
 Twisted words : Using double meaning words.
 h.
-Equal Appreciation : Not all the people equally for their performance.
+Equal Appreciation : Not rewarding all the workers equally for their performance.
 i.
 Everyone loves the compliment : Constant compliments might not be comfortable for some workers.
 j.
 Testing the waters : Making inappropriate advances.